The History and Evolution of the Rolex Explorer II

 Rolex Explorer II ref.
 1655

 First, there’s the extra 24-hour hand that points to a fixed bezel with the 24-hour markings.
 The logic behind this was that folks that explore caves are often in the dark, thus, can’t tell the difference between AM and PM.
 Therefore, because the 24-hour hand points to either 10 hours or 22 hours, the wearer can now know whether it’s day or night.
 It’s important to note that Explorer II ref.
-1655 is not a dual time watch since the 24-hour hand is coupled to the traditional hour hand and the bezel is fixed.
-We will see that later on in the Explorer II’s history, Rolex did make changes so that the watch eventually became a dual-time timepiece.
+1655 is not a dual-time watch since the 24-hour hand is coupled to the traditional hour hand and the bezel is fixed.
+We will see that later on in the Rolex Explorer II history, Rolex did make changes so that the watch eventually became a dual-time timepiece.

 Rolex equipped the early models of the Explorer II ref.
 1655 with an orange 24-hour hand, later replacing it with a red one.
 However, those red ones actually faded orange over time, so today, all of the 24-hour hands found on Explorer II ref.
 1655 watches look orange!
 The Explorer II ref.
 1655 runs on the Rolex Caliber 1575.
 This is the same mechanical movement of the GMT-Master manufactured during the same era.